Infamous 2: Plot

+Setting

+Like the previous installment of the series, InFamous 2 takes place in a fictional city inspired by a real American counterpart.
+This game takes place in the city of New Marais, inspired by New Orleans and consisting of four major neighborhoods: the Ville Cochon, the city's red-light district heavily influenced by the French Quarter; Ascension Parish, the historic center consisting of a cemetery, fort, and antebellum plantations; Flood Town (formerly known as Bellevue), a former residential area still left flooded and ruined after a large hurricane four years before the events of the game; and the Gas Works, New Marais's center of energy and industry.
+Being situated in the middle of the bayous of Louisiana, the city is also surrounded by small settlements and shantytowns.

 Story

-A month following the events of Infamous, Cole (Eric Ladin) and his friend Zeke (Caleb Moody) meet with NSA agent Lucy Kuo (Dawn Olivieri), who informs them that Dr. Sebastian Wolfe (Michael Ensign), the man responsible for creating the Ray Sphere that gave Cole his powers, has developed an even stronger version that would give him enough strength to stop the Beast.
+A month following the events of InFamous, Cole (Eric Ladin) and his friend Zeke (Caleb Moody) meet with NSA agent Lucy Kuo (Dawn Olivieri), who informs them that Dr. Sebastian Wolfe (Michael Ensign), the man responsible for creating the Ray Sphere that gave Cole his powers, has developed an even stronger version that would give him enough strength to stop the Beast.
 Before they can depart for Wolfe's lab in New Marais, the Beast attacks Empire City.
 Cole tries to fight him off, but even his most powerful attack proves useless, resulting in the Beast draining Cole of most of his powers.
 The group is subsequently forced to flee as Empire City is completely and utterly destroyed.

 Arriving in New Marais, Cole and his allies learn that energy magnate Joseph Bertrand III (Graham McTavish), an anti-Conduit demagogue, has seized control of the city.
 Aware of Wolfe's intentions, Bertrand has his private army, the Militia, destroy the doctor's lab.
-Rescuing Wolfe, Cole learns that he has developed the Ray Field Inhibitor, a device capable of stripping Conduits of their powers.
-Before he can help Cole locate the energy cores needed to power the RFI, which also allows Cole to regain most of his stolen powers along with a few new ones, he is killed by the Militia, who also takes Kuo captive.
+Rescuing Wolfe, Cole learns that he has developed the Ray Field Inhibitor or RFI, a device capable of stripping Conduits of their powers.
+Before he can help Cole locate the energy cores needed to power the RFI, which also allows Cole to regain most of his stolen powers along with a few new ones, he is killed by the Militia, who also take Kuo captive.
 While working to free her, Cole and Zeke meet Roscoe Laroche, a Vietnam veteran who leads a resistance movement opposed to Bertrand, and Nix (Nika Futterman), a Conduit with the ability to manipulate and ignite a black, napalm-like substance, who has been waging war on the Militia.
 Using intelligence gathered by Zeke, Cole, and Nix, locate a secret lab where Kuo, revealed to be a Conduit, has been forced to transfer her ice-generating powers to an army of human mercenaries controlled by Bertrand.
 The two free her but release the mentally unstable mercenaries into the city in the process.